-"If I had to say what was the most significant impact that APC has had on my organisation in the last four years, I would have to choose digital storytelling,” said Valentina Pellizzer, director of OWPSEE, a Sarajevo-based communications NGO and member of APC.
+"If I had to say what was the most significant impact that APC has had on my organisation in the last four years, I would have to choose digital storytelling."
+(Valentina Pellizzer, OneWorld Platform, Bosnia and Herzegovina)

 What is digital storytelling?

-In 2006, APC member Women’sNet worked with survivors of gender based violence to process and produce their own digital stories.
-It was a powerful experience for trainers and participants alike and inspired the African network of WRP to host a similar workshop for the region in 2007.
-This workshop (Women’s Electronic Network Training or WENT Africa) brought together women who document the lives of women affected by violence.
-At the outset of the workshop the group soon realised that each women had their own story of violence to tell, and 12 short movies were produced.
+In 2006, an APC member hosted a digital storytelling workshop with survivors of gender-based violence to process and produce digital stories.
+It was a powerful experience for trainers and participants alike, and inspired the African network of WRP to host a similar workshop for the region in 2007.